nodejs/node/doc/api/console.md

 Starts a timer that can be used to compute the duration of an operation.
 Timers are identified by a unique `label`.
-Use the same `label` when you call [`console.timeEnd()`][] to stop the timer and output the elapsed time in milliseconds to stdout.
+Use the same `label` when you call [`console.timeEnd()`][] to stop the timer and output the elapsed time in milliseconds to `stdout`.
 Timer durations are accurate to the sub-millisecond.

 ### console.timeEnd(label)
 <!-- YAML